jonmorrissmith/RpiTrainDisplay/README.md

 # RpiTrainDisplay - LED Matrix Train Departure Board

+## Current Status
+**NOTE** This project has been parked and won't be developed further (bar fixes).
+Go to [The new version using Staff Data](https://github.com/jonmorrissmith/RPi_DepartureBoard).

+**Why is this being parked?** A great first iteration, however limited by the data available via the Public Departure Board API and required a re-write to optimise performance so the Staff API (which provides much more detail) could be used.

+**However** Do try this out - it works and is great fun.
+And you can run this instead of or alongside the new version.

+## Try this version out and have fun!

 A way to build your own HUB75 RGB matrix train departure board powered by a Raspberry Pi.

 Configurable via a light-weight web-page or the command line.